Constantine Phaulkon: Rise to power

-There were many accounts to Phaulkon's rise to power and winning the favour of King Narai.
-One of which was his efficiency in accounting, in which he investigated a claim by Persian traders that the treasury had owed them debt.
-Phaulkon came to the conclusion that it was the Persian traders whom owed the treasury after his inspection of the account; garnering much revenue for the treasury at the expense of the traders.
-Another story suggests that King Narai wanted to investigate the weight of a cannon.
-Phaulkon proceeded to place the cannon on a boat, and marked a waterline.
-He then removed the cannon and filled the boat with rice until it reaches the drawn waterline.
+There are many accounts telling of Phaulkon's rise to power and how his skills gained him the favour of King Narai.
+One of these skills were supposedly his efficiency in accounting, with which he investigated a claim by Persian traders that the treasury owed them debt.
+After inspecting the royal accounts, Phaulkon came to the conclusion that it was in actuality the Persian traders that owed the treasury; thus garnering much needed revenue for the royal treasury.

+Another account says that King Narai wanted to investigate the weight of a cannon.
+Phaulkon proceeded to place the cannon in the hold of a boat and then marked where waterline ended up.
+He then removed the cannon and filled the boat with rice until it reached the same mark.